Cambodia Itinerary: Thailand and Cambodia Overland (Part 1 of 2)

 Here is my itinerary journal during my recent trip to Thailand and Cambodia.
-From Manila, I flew into Bangkok, Thailand first and then traveled over land to Siem Reap,Cambodia by bus via the Aranyaphratet-Poipet Border Gate.
+From Manila, I flew into Bangkok, Thailand first and then traveled overland to Siem Reap,Cambodia by bus via the Aranyaphratet-Poipet Border Gate.
 I got to visit a lot of the major sights and will be posting more of a general journal rather than a detailed day-to-day itinerary (like my Hong Kong and Macau Tour last year) since my visit was primarily a business trip and I wasn’t in control of my time.
 I would’ve loved to visit places outside Bangkok and Siem Reap but I guess that would just be reserved for my future visits to Thailand and Cambodia.

-Monks in formation during an opening presentation for a corporate gala dinner at the East Gate of Angkor Wat
+Monks, in formation, during an opening presentation for a corporate gala dinner at the East Gate of Angkor Wat

 Arrival in Bangkok, Thailand